If you are applying from outside the UK, click apply now. Year 1 - Full Time.

 Close

-Business and Management guest lecturesThis course focuses on the practical skills outlined in the CIPD Professional Map.
-Study full-time and choose an optional years' placement (applied route).
+The BA (Hons) Business and Human Resource Management course focuses on the practical skills outlined in the CIPD Professional Map.

-Compared to our core Business and Management course, there is a greater focus on how inspire and develop people effectively.
-Concentrated upon the acquisition of skills required to manage the changing HR function including modern individualised contractual employment relationships, often remotely and digitally managed in an authentic, transparent and ethical manner.
+Compared to our core Business and Management course, there's a greater focus on how to inspire and develop people effectively.
+It concentrates on the acquisition of the skills required to manage the changing HR function including modern individualised contractual employment relationships, often remotely and digitally managed in an authentic, transparent, and ethical manner.

-Sunderland Business School prioritises employability across all years of undergraduate degree.
-These help you strengthen the six key essential attributes of being capable, enquiring, creative, enterprising, ethical and global in outlook necessitated by the world today.
+Sunderland Business School prioritises employability across all years of undergraduate degrees.
+These help you strengthen the six key essential attributes of being capable, enquiring, creative, enterprising, ethical, and global in outlook necessitated by the world today.

-With an innovative mix of experiential learning and knowledge development in terms of the role, function and influence of managers and leaders in a changing business world, the course provides you with opportunities for creative, reflexive, innovative and entrepreneurial skills development in live work environments.
+With an innovative mix of experiential learning and knowledge development in terms of the role, function, and influence of managers and leaders in a changing business world, the Business and HR Management course provides you with opportunities for creative, reflexive, innovative, and entrepreneurial skills development in live work environments.

 Our typical offer is: